 - 1. Meet with a trusted staff member to explore the student's feelings about the incident; - 2.
 Develop a plan to ensure the student's emotional and physical safety at school; - 3.
-Have the student meet with the school counselor or school social worker to ensure he or she does not feel responsible for the bullying behavior; - 4.
+Have the student meet with the school counselor or school social worker to ensure they do not feel responsible for the bullying behavior; - 4.
 Ask students to log behaviors in the future; - 5.
-Help the student develop skills and strategies for resisting bullying; and - 6.
+Help the student develop skills and strategies for resisting bullying; - 6.
 Schedule a follow-up conference with the student.